simon-im-security/CrowdQuery/README.md

 ## Supported Servers

 - **Current:** `us-2`
 - The extension is designed to function across all CrowdStrike servers.
-If you encounter any compatibility issues, please provide your CrowdStrike server URL (e.g., `falcon.us-1.xxx`) so that support can be extended accordingly.
+If you encounter any compatibility issues, please provide your CrowdStrike server URL (e.g., `falcon.us-1.xxx`) and any error logs so that support can be extended accordingly.

 ## License